MartinDavidWaller/ShackBox/README.md

 talker IDs in the NMEA.
 It would be worth looking at lines 146 and 155 and changing the $GP text to $GN.

-There has been a report of an uploading issue where the code commpiles but fails to upload to the Arduino. typically this looks like:
+There has been a report of an uploading issue where the code compiles but fails to upload to the Arduino.
+Typically this looks like:

 avrdude: stk500_getsync() attempt 10 of 10: not in sync: resp=0x00